Half the people living in the United States will be diagnosed with cancer.

 Eating and drinking natural is like using super foods to fuel our physical activity.
 These super foods are cancer preventative foods and help us stay heart healthy, prevent chronic conditions and fortify against other diseases.

 “What you eat and drink matters.
 You need a certain amount of energy, vitamins, minerals and hydration each day just for normal function,” Katrina said.
 “When your body does not get the proper nutrients, it is not fully armed to help protect and heal from disease.
 Eat a balanced diet with plenty of plant foods, fiber and adequate protein to help promote good health.

 The heavy lifting to keep us healthy is done by phytochemicals, antioxidants and Omega-3 fatty acids.

-Phytochemicals are found in plants and help prevent cancer-causing agents from forming.
-Antioxidants, which help maintain your DNA and keep cancer cells in check, abound in fruits and vegetables.
-Omega-3 fatty acids – common in seafoods, beans and nuts – also help reduce tumor growth.
+“Phytochemicals are found in plants and help prevent cancer-causing agents from forming,” Katrina said.
+“Antioxidants, which help maintain your DNA and keep cancer cells in check, are abundant in citrus fruits, like oranges and grapefruits, and vegetables.
+Omega-3 fatty acids – common in seafood, beans and nuts – also help reduce tumor growth.

 Make good food, drink choices

 Katrina offers some simple tips for a cancer prevention diet:

 - Try to avoid highly processed foods.
 These foods have extra fat and sugar, leading to weight gain.
 Eat foods in their whole form as much as possible to help get the best nutrition from them.